minvws/nl-kat-coordination/rfd/0002-code-of-conduct.md

 3. **Provide context**

    When opening a PR for review be clear to your reviewer about your expectations.
-In terms of the review, this means specifying the kind of reviewing as well as who should review what using which level of scrutiny and rigor.
+In terms of the review, this means specifying in the description of the PR, the kind of reviewing as well as who should review what using which level of scrutiny and rigor.